 Many people postpone creating an estate plan because considering their demise is unsettling.
 Others make false assumptions that cause them to neglect this important task or make less-than-ideal decisions.

 Here are a few common misconceptions related to estate planning:

 Estate planning is for the wealthy.
 Anyone who owns property or assets or has loved ones who depend on them for income or care needs an estate plan.
 And as the next paragraph notes, some estate documents protect an individual’s own best interests before death.

 A will can distribute all my assets.
-Accounts which have beneficiaries – like 401(k)s, IRAs, life insurance and pay-on-death accounts – transfer assets directly to named beneficiaries.
-That’s why it’s essential to update beneficiaries as soon as you family circumstances or wishes change.
+Accounts that have beneficiaries – like 401(k)s, IRAs, life insurance, and pay-on-death accounts – transfer assets directly to named beneficiaries.
+That’s why it’s essential to update beneficiaries as soon as your family circumstances or wishes change.

 A will helps me avoid probate.
 A will doesn’t help you avoid probate.
 A revocable living trust is often used for this purpose.
 Adding a joint owner to a bank or investment account – if the account is owned as joint tenants with rights of survivorship – will avoid probate.

 Both spouses’ assets become community property.
 Certain assets can remain individual property during the marriage, including assets acquired before marriage and inheritance and gifts received during a marriage – if they are kept in the individual spouse’s name and not changed into community property through a written transmutation instrument.